Stradex/librecoop-rbdoom3bfg/README.md

 ---
-# Compiling on Linux <a name="compile_linux"></a>
+# Compiling on and Running on Linux <a name="compile_linux"></a>

-1. Go to https://github.com/microsoft/DirectXShaderCompiler and download the DXC binaries for Linux and put them into your local PATH.
+1. Go to https://github.com/microsoft/DirectXShaderCompiler/releases/tag/v1.8.2405 and download the DXC binaries for Linux and put them into your local PATH.

-    E.g. Unpack dxc-artifacts.tar.gz to your home directory and add this to your ~/.profile
+	E.g. Unpack linux_dxc_2024_05_24.x86_64.tar.gz to `~/.local` and make `~/.local/bin/dxc` as executable with chmod +x

-		> # DXC compiler
-		> PATH="~/dxc-artifacts/bin:$PATH"

-	As an alternative to modifying your PATH, you can add -DDXC\_CUSTOM_PATH=\<path-to-dxc-binary> to the CMake options.
+	As an alternative you can add `-DDXC_CUSTOM_PATH=<path-to-dxc-binary>` to the CMake options.

 2. You need the following dependencies in order to compile RBDoom3BFG with all features:

 	On Debian or Ubuntu:

-		> apt-get install cmake libsdl2-dev libopenal-dev libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libvulkan-dev
+		> apt-get install cmake libsdl2-dev libopenal-dev libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libvulkan-dev libncurses-dev

 	On Fedora

-		> yum install cmake SDL-devel openal-devel ffmpeg-devel
+		> yum install cmake SDL-devel openal-devel ffmpeg-devel ncurses-devel

 	On ArchLinux